Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

 ### Auto Remove Stale Branches

-Many stale branches lives in the repo and never got cleaned up. to balance developer convenience vs being organized/legible, we have implemented a CI workflow to identify and remove stable branches.
+Many stale branches live in the repo and never get cleaned up.
+To balance developer convenience vs being organized/legible, we have implemented a CI workflow to identify and remove stale branches.

 The CI workflow will:

-- scan stale branches that not hv new commits since 90 days ago, and notify owner if there's one
+- scan stale branches that have not had new commits since 90 days ago, and notify owner if there's one
-- if still no changes coming in, delete the stable branch 7 days later
+- if still no changes coming in, delete the stale branch 7 days later

 Following branches and regex are excluded